 REMEMBER TO DRAIN AND COVER TO PREVENT MOSQUITO-BORNE ILLNESS

-PANAMA CITY, Fla.— With lots of rain in our area recently, the Florida Department of Health in Bay County (DOH-Bay) reminds everyone to do their part in preventing mosquito breeding and mosquito-borne illness.
+Panama City, Fla.— With the significant amount of rain in our area recently, the Florida Department of Health in Bay County (DOH-Bay) reminds everyone to do their part in preventing mosquito breeding and mosquito-borne illness.
 All Florida residents and visitors are asked to Drain and Cover to help keep our families and neighbors safe; it only takes a bottle cap of water for some mosquitoes to breed and multiply.

 Using the right insect repellent and other preventive actions can discourage mosquitoes from landing on you.
 Follow these Drain and Cover tips to help prevent mosquito bites.

 Drain water from outside areas to reduce the number of places mosquitoes can lay their eggs and breed.

 - Drain water from garbage cans, house gutters, buckets, pool covers, coolers, toys, flowerpots, or any other containers where sprinkler or rainwater has collected.

 - Discard old tires, bottles, pots, broken appliances and other items not being used.

 - Empty and clean birdbaths and pets’ water bowls at least twice a week.

 - Protect boats and vehicles from rain with tarps that do not accumulate water.

 - Maintain swimming pools in good condition and chlorinated.
 Empty plastic swimming pools when not in use.